anuragmaldhure/URL_Shortener/README.md

 Implement the functionality that will enable users to specify their own custom short URL.
 Also, implement functionality to retrieve the count of how many times a long URL has been looked up.

 #### Requirements
-1. Complete the registerNewUrl(String longUrl, String shortUrl) method in XUrlImpl.java.
+1. Complete the registerNewUrl(String longUrl, String shortUrl) method in ShortURLImpl.java.
 This is an overloaded method which takes an extra parameter.
 2. Users can specify their own custom shortUrl to be used for a longUrl, using this method.
 This along with the earlier registerNewUrl(String longUrl) method allows users the flexibility to specify the optional custom short Url.
 3. If the shortUrl already exists, return null.
 4. If the shortUrl is not present, register a mapping between the longUrl and shortUrl specified and return the shortUrl.